Netlia/documentation/DeviceComunication/DeviceComunication.md

 | Medium    | 4        | 75       | 100      | 10       | 5        |
 | High      | 4        | 50       | 50       | 10       | 5        |

-##### Temperature and humidity devices's sampling period and setting the frequency of Measure messages.
+##### Temperature and humidity devices's sampling period and setting the frequency of Measure messages

 The values 0x05 and 0x0C both refer to the thermometer and hygrometer and are closely related.
 Both of these values must be set at once in the correct order and without restarting between processing of these messages.